AlexeiakaTechnik/Integrating-Dahua-Cameras-CCTV-System-in-Home-Assistant/README.md

    - You can use either HTTP (port 80) or HTTPS (port 443)
    - RTSP port is 554 by default.
 Change it if you use a different port
    - Make sure you select the right Channel(0 if you add single camera and 0,1,2,3,.. if you add cameras through NVR and Cams are assigned different channels in NVR config and NVR Config Channel 1 will be 0 when added, NVR Chanell 2 will be 1 and so on)
-   - Enter the credentials of the `homeassistant` user you [created earlier](https://github.com/AlexeiakaTechnik/Integrating-Dahua-Cameras-CCTV-System-in-Home-Assistant?tab=readme-ov-file#-42-web-based-configuration-) in Dahua's Web Interface.
+   - Enter the credentials of the `homeassistant` user you have [created earlier](https://github.com/AlexeiakaTechnik/Integrating-Dahua-Cameras-CCTV-System-in-Home-Assistant?tab=readme-ov-file#-42-web-based-configuration-) in Dahua's Web Interface.
    - Choose Events checkboxes depending on functions available for your camera, like Face Detection, parking Detection, Crowd or Rioting Detection, Object Placement/Removal, etc.
    - Once done, the Dahua integration entries will be populated with entities.
-Once finished, I advice to assign proper names, rooms/areas, and labels to entities for easier navigation.
+When finished, I advise assigning proper names, rooms/areas, and labels to entities for easier navigation and management.

 ---